Taittinger

 - Taittinger Brut Vintage$85-115Single-vintage cuvée declared in exceptional years, showing house Chardonnay emphasis under vintage focus.Find →

-- Taittinger Comtes de Champagne Blanc de Blancs$200-280Prestige Chardonnay-only cuvée from Côte des Blancs Grand Cru villages; one of Champagne's most respected blanc de blancs.Find →
+- Taittinger Comtes de Champagne Blanc de Blancs$200-280Prestige Chardonnay-only cuvée from five Côte des Blancs Grand Cru villages; one of Champagne's most respected blanc de blancs.Find →

 - Modern Taittinger identity dates to 1932 when Pierre Taittinger acquired Maison Forest-Fourneaux (founded 1734)

-- Comtes de Champagne prestige cuvée first released from 1952 vintage; 100% Chardonnay from Côte des Blancs Grand Cru villages
+- Comtes de Champagne prestige cuvée first released from 1952 vintage; 100% Chardonnay from five Côte des Blancs Grand Cru villages

 - Chardonnay-led house style with Brut Réserve NV approximately 40% Chardonnay